Fayetteville State University

 Research productivity: By 2021-22, FSU will receive $12,045,258 in research and development sponsored program awards and licensing income, an increase of 10.2% ($1,114,897 additional over a base of $10,930,361).

-From Fayetteville State University: Research is not FSU’s primary mission, but the university recognizes that support for research is essential for sustaining faculty professional development and helping students prepare for graduate school.
-Given the limitations of state funding, the university must seek out external support for research endeavors.
-Toward this end, FSU has established a Research Office and strengthened our grant writing assistance services.
-FSU has also established partnerships with external agencies, such as Oakridge Associated Universities (ORAU), the Department of Defense (DoD), NASA, and the Womack Army Medical Center, and we have forged productive relationships with major universities and industries, both national and local.
-A 2016 revision of the faculty workload policy now specifies the amount of time that faculty must devote to research.
-This policy includes a measurable research and grant productivity scale so that we can acknowledge our faculty’s and departments’ annual research output.
+From Fayetteville State University: Research is not FSU’s primary mission, but we recognize that support for research is essential for sustaining our faculty’s professional development and helping our students prepare for graduate school.
+Given the limitations of state funding, we must seek external support for our research endeavors.
+Toward this end, we have established a Research Office and strengthened our grant writing assistance services.
+We have also established partnerships with external agencies, such as Oakridge Associated Universities (ORAU), the Department of Defense (DoD), NASA, and the Womack Medical Center; and we have forged productive relationships with national and local universities and industries.
+The faculty workload policy specifies the amount of time that faculty must devote to research.
+This policy includes a measurable research and grant productivity scale to acknowledge our faculty’s and departments’ annual research output.